min2ha/ukwa-site/content/target/43919/index.en.md

   "subject": "EU Referendum"
 }

-# Ireland, Brexit and why the EU must be opposed

 Analysis of the impact of the EU Referendum result on Ireland and why the Socialist Party in Ireland supported the leave vote.